WadhwaniAI/StudentDropoutEWS/metadata/CONFIG_README.md

      "model": {                                                      // The section defines all the modeling-related aspects.
           "n_trials": <int>,                                         // int: Number of hyperparameter tuning trials (gets used only if we tune else is ignored); Eg: 50
           "calibration_nbins": <int>,                                // int: Bins for calibration of probability scores; Eg: 20
-          "params": {                                                // Defines all CatBoost training parameters.
+          "params": {                                                // Defines all model training parameters.
                "fixed": {                                            // Fixed parameters (Are not tuned); Mandatory.
-When "tune" is not present in the Config, all CatBoost parameters need specified here.
+When "tune" is not present in the Config, all model parameters need to be specified here.
                     "loss_function": "Logloss",                      // str: Objective function; Eg: "Logloss" "random_seed": <int>,                            // int: Seed for model reproducibility; Eg: 0 "task_type": "<CPU|GPU>",                        // str: Hardware to use; Eg: "CPU"